FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Experiments

-\textbf{Quantitative Evaluation.} We quantitatively compared FaceEditTalker with existing state-of-the-art audio-to-face generation methods on the HDTF and VoxCeleb2 datasets.
-As shown in the table, FaceEditTalker demonstrates excellent performance in metrics like image feature similarity, structural similarity, and image quality, leveraging a latent space diffusion model.
-Our method achieves significant improvements compared to previous diffusion-based approaches, attributed to a more advanced model framework.
-Furthermore, our model shows strong SyncNet scores, benefiting from optimizations such as dataset correction, multi-scale strategies, and cross-attention mechanisms.
+\textbf{Quantitative Evaluation.} We quantitatively compared FaceEditTalker with representative audio-to-face generation methods on the HDTF and VoxCeleb2 datasets.
+As shown in Table~\ref{tab:quantitative evaluation}, FaceEditTalker achieves the best FID and M-LMD scores on both datasets, while maintaining competitive SSIM (second only to EchoMimic), PSNR, and lip-sync performance.
+This demonstrates strong overall performance across image feature similarity, structural similarity, and visual quality, enabled by the latent space diffusion model for fine-grained facial attribute control.
+Compared to prior diffusion-based approaches, our method benefits from a more advanced framework with enhanced semantic editing capabilities.
+Superior visual quality and robust audio-visual alignment, reflected in high SyncNet scores, are further supported by dataset corrections to reduce alignment errors, multi-scale modeling of global and local facial motions, and cross-attention mechanisms reinforcing audio–facial correspondence.